Principles of the Bow Drill

 B) Drill

-C) Bow with cord
+C) Bow with natural cord

 D) Bearing block